adhuri/DICYRT/README.md

-# DICYRT
+# Restaurant and food discovery using Yelp business reviews and Google Places reviews and Visualization using word cloud.
-Data Intensive Project Project on Yelp Reviews and Tips.
+Data Intensive Project Project on Yelp Reviews and Tips ()DICYRT).

+The core idea is to find food and restaurants based on Yelp reviews and Google Places reviews.

 ##Team Members
 1. Amruta Shintre